isomerpages/moe-outramsec/_a-about-us/Vision Mission Purpose and Values.md

 ### Vision

-**Learners for Life .
-Leaders of Integrity .
+**Learners for Life.
+Leaders of Integrity.
 Contributors with Compassion**